aistiak/daily-learn/mongo/interview-questions/readme.md

 ### namespace in mongodb
 It is the canonical name for a collection or index in MongoDB .
 The namespace is a combination of the database name  name collection name or index name
-### what is sharding in mongoDB
-Sharding is the method for distributing data across multiple machines .

-MongoDB uses sharding to support deployments with very large data sets and highly throughput operations

-sharding cluster has 3 components
-- _shard_  each shard contains a subset of the sharded data each shard can be deployed as a replica set
-- _mongos_ acts as a query router , providing a interface between client and the sharded cluster

-- _config server_ Config servers stores metadata and configuration settings for the cluster
 ### what is mongod
 mongod is the primary demon process for the MongoDB system .
 It handles data request , manages data access and performs background management operations